charleskoffler/clprolf/simol_framework/README.md

 1.6 20240206	Added @Dependent_activity.
 Minor corrections.
 1.7 20240223	Real_world_obj becomes Model_real_world_obj
 1.8 20240229	Added EXPERT_COMPONENT role of @Simu_real_world_obj.
+1.9	20240319	Renamed Simu_comp_worker to Simu_comp_as_worker.
+2.0	20240321	Changed in the beginners package, to SimuCompAsWorker.

 History of the versions of the simol PHP 8 framework